denksworkspace/lms_V2/README.md

 The LMS uses Python 3.10, and there are dependencies that won't work with the newer Python versions out of the box.
 If your local system Python version is different, you can install Python 3.10 using [pyenv](https://realpython.com/intro-to-pyenv/) tool.

-Having installed Python, you need to create a virtual environment with `pipenv`.
-Install pipenv using `pip install pipenv` and run `pipenv install -d` to install the dependencies, along with the dev packages (it installs django debug toolbar).
-Activate the virtual environment with `pipenv shell`.
+Install [Poetry](https://python-poetry.org/) (for example `pip install poetry==1.8.5`) and run `poetry install --with dev` from the repository root to create and populate the virtualenv.
+Activate the virtual environment with `poetry shell` or prefix commands with `poetry run`.

 ### Create and edit a local copy of the environment config
 Copy the environment config: `cp lms/settings/.env.example .env`